Backup Overview (SQL Server)

 You can schedule backups to run automatically at set intervals.
 For information about how to schedule backup jobs for database backups and log backups, see Maintenance Plan Wizard.

-In SQL Server 2005 and later versions, backup can occur while the database is online and being used.
+In SQL Server 2005, backup can occur while the database is online and being used.
 However, the following restrictions exist.

 Offline Data Cannot Be Backed Up